spatie/laravel-medialibrary/UPGRADING.md

 - `Spatie\MediaLibrary\HasMedia` has been renamed to `Spatie\MediaLibrary\HasMedia\Interfaces\HasMediaConversions`
 - `Spatie\MediaLibrary\HasMediaWithoutConversions` has been renamed to `Spatie\MediaLibrary\HasMedia\Interfaces\HasMedia`

-In the config file you should rename the `filesystem`-option to `defaultFilesystem`.
+In the config file you should rename the `filesystem`-option to `default_filesystem`.

 In the db the `temp`-column must be removed.
 Add these columns:
 - disk (varchar, 255)
 - custom_properties (text)
-You should set the value of disk column in all rows to the name the defaultFilesystem specified in the config file.
+You should set the value of disk column in all rows to the name the default_filesystem specified in the config file.

 Note that this behaviour has changed:
 - when calling `getMedia()` without providing a collection name all media will be returned (whereas previously only media